-For VAT purposes, as far as possible the ZRA relies on the records and accounts ordinarily kept by businesses.
+For VAT purposes, as far as possible, ZRA relies on the records and accounts ordinarily kept by businesses.
 However, to make sure that businesses keep appropriate records, the law prescribes some minimum requirements.

-7.1 Records that Must Be Kept
+7.1 Records that Must be Kept

-ZRA officers will visit to examine records to satisfy themselves that the business is accounting for the tax correctly.
+ZRA officers will visit taxable suppliers to examine the records they maintain to ensure that the businesses account for the tax correctly.
 It is important that the business retains sufficient records to enable ZRA do this effectively.
 If the business is accounting for VAT for the first time, some modifications to the normal accounting records will probably be necessary.
 Under the law, a VAT accounting system must: -

-- Record the nature, quantity and value of both supplies made and supplies received e.g. Purchase and Sales day books, plus daily sales records, recorded from till rolls for a retailer - Be able to distinguish between taxable and exempt supplies. - Record payments for both supplies made and supplies received e.g. a Cash Book. - Include a summary of the output tax, input tax and the net tax payable or reclaimed i.e. a VAT Account. - Contain adequate proof that goods have been exported e.g. copies of export documents, copies of documents showing importation into the receiving country and proof of payment by the customer. - Contain adequate proof that goods have been imported e.g. in addition to a commercial invoice, a Customs CE 20 form. - Contain adequate evidence for zero rating of supplies made.
+- Record the nature, quantity and value of both supplies made and supplies received e.g. Purchase and Sales day books, plus daily sales records, recorded from till rolls for a retailer - Be able to distinguish between taxable and exempt supplies - Record payments for both supplies made and supplies received e.g. a Cash Book. - Include a summary of the output tax, input tax and the net tax payable or claimed i.e. a VAT Account. - Contain adequate proof that goods have been exported e.g. copies of export documents, copies of documents showing importation into the receiving country and proof of payment by the customer. - Contain adequate proof that goods have been imported e.g. in addition to a commercial invoice, a Customs CE 20 form. - Contain adequate evidence for zero rating of supplies made.